abdelrhmanKh/url-shortening-api-master/README.md

-# Frontend Mentor - Advice generator app solution
+# Frontend Mentor - Shortly URL shortening API Challenge solution

-This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
+This is a solution to the [Shortly URL shortening API Challenge challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents